NastyMarcus/PhyX/README.md

 ### Evaluation on PhyX

-The evaluation code is implemented based on [VLMEvalKit](https://github.com/open-compass/VLMEvalKit ), and we thank the authors for their efforts.
+The evaluation code is implemented based on [VLMEvalKit](https://github.com/open-compass/VLMEvalKit), and we thank the authors for their efforts.

 Please follow the [official readme](README_vlmeval.md) to create a pip/conda environment.

-In this repository, we provide both Multiple-Choice and Open-ended versions of the data in the `LMUData` folder.
-For additional formats, please visit the [Google Drive link](https://drive.google.com/file/d/1g6amKMcNSEwg5rfQPsryGtcFiaNGkNaH/view?usp=sharing ) to download and extract the files.

-We use DeepSeek-V3 as the LLM-based judger.
-Please set the `SiliconFlow_API_KEY` to use it, or alternatively, you can perform rule-based judgment.
+We use DeepSeek-V3 as the LLM-based judger, please set the `SiliconFlow_API_KEY` or `Deepseek_API` to use it.
+The former one would employ the DeepSeek-V3 provied by SiliconFlow and latter one for official severs.

+Alternatively, you can perform rule-based judgment, which is free.

-To evaluate a VLM on PhyX, simply run `run.sh`:
+To evaluate a VLM on PhyX, simply use `run.sh`:

 ```
-cd VLMEvalKit

-export OPENAI_API_KEY=
-export LMUData="./LMUData"
+# export LMUData="./LMUData"
-export SiliconFlow_API_KEY=
+# export SiliconFlow_API_KEY=
+# export Deepseek_API=

-# valid_type: STR, LLM
+# valid_type: STR or LLM
 python -u run.py --data PhyX_mini_IMG \
     --model GPT4o_20241120 \
-    --judge deepseek --judge-args '{"valid_type": "LLM"}'
+    --judge deepseek-v3-si --judge-args '{"valid_type": "LLM"}'

 ```